 Understanding your chinchilla’s behavior is essential to be a good chinchilla owner.
 It is the only way to take care of a chinchilla in the best possible fashion.

 Here are the most common reasons for this that I have noticed in my time owning a chinchilla.

-If, however, you begin noticing your chinchilla’s ears down or back when they are not relaxed, sleeping, or resting, then you may have a more significant issue to worry about.
+But if you begin noticing your chinchilla’s ears down when it is not relaxed, sleeping, or resting, then you may have a more significant issue to worry about.
 We’ll cover those details next.

-Ears Down with Chinchillas Can Indicate Fear
+Ears Down With Chinchillas Can Indicate Fear

 Obviously, this can be worrisome.
 And chinchillas do get scared relatively easily.
-They are hunted in the wild and tend to be timid and are used to running and hiding in order to survive.
+They are hunted in the wild and tend to be timid as a result.
+They are used to running and hiding in order to survive.

 While you pose no threat to their safety, that does not mean that they don’t get scared from time to time.
 They do not know that you pose no threat, at least in the beginning.

 Nonetheless, ears back for a chinchilla can certainly indicate fear, and it is your job to ensure that this does not persist or cause further issues in the future.

-The last common reason why you may notice your chinchilla’s ears are down is the most alarming of them all.
+The last common reason you may notice your chinchilla’s ears are down is the most alarming of them all.

-If your chinchilla is not resting or in a natural sleeping position and their ears are down, it is likely a more severe issue.
+If your chinchilla is not resting or in a natural sleeping position and its ears are down, it is likely a more severe issue.
 This means that you need to consult a vet as soon as possible.

 Unfortunately, it is exceedingly difficult to pinpoint what illness may be causing them to be in pain or to have their ears back and acting more lethargic than usual.